vadimdemedes/ink/migrate.md

 # Migrate from Ink 2

-Ink 3 has a lot of exciting new features, but unfortunately there are some breaking changes.
+Ink 3 has a lot of exciting new features, but unfortunately, there are some breaking changes.
 If you're migrating your app and running into issues that this guide doesn't cover, feel free to open an issue.

 ## Install